 The map of wildland fire potential (WFP) produced by the USDA Forest Service Fire Modeling Institute depicts the relative potential for wildfires that would be difficult to suppress.
 The 2012 WFP map was based on past fire occurrence, 2008 fuels data from LANDFIRE, and 2012 estimates of wildfire likelihood and intensity from FSim.
 The map and data can be used to support wildfire risk assessments or hazardous fuel treatment prioritization efforts across large landscapes.
-Nebraska: Future Grassland Productivity and Biofuels for Greater Platte River Basin
+Montana: Working towards an Ecologically-Friendly Viewpoint of Forest Fires